 Filler Cap

 Every cell has a threaded filler cap with a small hole in its center.
-The filler caps provide access for adding electrolyte, and the holes allow gases to be vented to the atmosphere.
+The filler caps provide access for adding electrolytes, and the holes allow gases to be vented into the atmosphere.

 Electrical Links